 The accusations against the ride-hailing platforms are long.
 Drivers allege that companies take away their hard-earned money in the name of passenger booking fees, insurance, etc. That ride-sharing companies deprive drivers of their just payments with pre-determined bills.
-And when companies raise fares, which is often the case during peak hours, rainy days, and natural disasters, drivers are the ones who need to negotiate with customers and deal with conflicts.
+When companies raise fares, which is often the case during peak hours, rainy days, and natural disasters, drivers are the ones who need to negotiate with customers and deal with conflicts.

 On the other hand, ride-hailing companies maintain that they offer fair pay to driver-partners and that it is expensive to run a platform and ensure smooth service for both customers and driver-partners, which requires significant investment.
 Without the commission structure and current business model, it will be difficult to maintain the business.